sorah-rbpkg/.github/profile/README.md

 - Signed by [sorah-rbpkg (3F0F56A8)](https://sorah.jp/packaging/debian/3F0F56A8.pub.txt).
 - You may also use the releases page of GitHub repos linked above to obtain a built package.
-- Pinning src:ruby-defaults is recommended to avoid unintended upgrading Ruby series.
+- Pinning src:ruby-defaults is recommended to select Ruby series (2.7, 3.0, 3.1, 3.2, ...) and prevent from unintended upgrade.

 ## Build by your own